 On April 11, 2009, Federer married Miroslava Vavrinec from Slovakia, better known as Mirka.
 She is a former pro tennis player (career-high No 76).
 Mirka met her future husband during the Sydney Olympics in 2000, where they took part for Switzerland.
 After retiring from pro sports in 2002, at only 24, because of a recurring foot injury, Mirka then became Federer’s career manager.

-Federer has been coached since 2007 by Severin Luthi, the captain of the Switzerland team in Davis Cup, which they won together in 2014.
+Since 2007, Federer was coached by Severin Luthi, the captain of the Switzerland team in Davis Cup, which they won together in 2014.
 Luthi was joined on Federer’s staff in 2016 by the Croat, Ivan Ljubicic, who followed Stefan Edberg, another former player who helped Federer from 2014 to 2015.
-“Fed” has also been trained by Tony Roche, José Higueras and Paul Annacone during his professional career, while Sven Groeneveld was instrumental in his junior days, as was his first coach, Annemarie Ruegg and the Australian, Peter Carter, who coached him as a teenager.
+“Fed” has also been coached by Tony Roche, José Higueras and Paul Annacone during his professional career, while Sven Groeneveld was instrumental in his junior days, as was his first coach, Annemarie Ruegg and the Australian, Peter Carter, who coached him as a teenager.

 Who are Federer’s parents?